 The execution of the long-term Group strategy is promoted through the selection of appropriate, ambitious key performance indicators for performance-related compensation.
-Against this background, our performance-related compensation components (profit sharing and the Long-Term Incentive Plan) orient toward the key performance indicators of the Group.
+Against this background, our performance-related compensation components (profit sharing and Long-Term Incentive Plan of Merck KGaA, Darmstadt, Germany) are oriented toward the key performance indicators of the Group.